AI-Stuff/hudson-and-thames-research/README.md

 * Volume Bars: Sampled every 28'000 contracts
 * Tick Bars: Sampled every 2'800 ticks

+## Contributing

 Our hope is that the following samples will enable the community to build on the research and contribute to the open source community.
 A good place to start for new users is to use the data provided to answer the questions at the back of chapter 2 of Advances in Financial Machine Learning.

-## Naming convention:
+### Naming convention:
 ```yyyy-mm-dd_initials_dash-separated-notebook-description``` Example: 2019-02-22_JFJ_meta-labels.

 ## Installation on Mac OS X and Ubuntu Linux